LeOS-GSI/LeOS-Launcher/README.md

 # Peace Launcher
 This is only the fork of Omega Launcher.
-No changes in sources.
-The changed sources are available on Gitlab Android Studio Bumblebee is needed
+Releases are stored at https://leos-gsi.de/downloads/special_apps/Launcher/